9dots/9dots.io-pages/Oiu6DUU.md

 views: 0
 published: true
 type: lesson
 blurb: Students continue to flesh out the idea for their movie by creating a written story and illustrated story board.
+Students demonstrate learning by using their brainstormed ideas from the previous lessons to create a fully formed storyboard for their original movie.
 title: Storyboarding
 org: 9dots
 objective: